EgorTrushin/molpro-supporting/docs/ksinv.md

 - **mixing_a**  real parameter to control the update of the exchange correlation potential in the KS inversion procedure.
 The parameter corresponds to $a$ in Appendix A of Ref.
 [1] (default: '0.1')
 - **mix_switch_iter** integer parameter to control the update of the exchange correlation potential in the KS inversion procedure.
 The parameter corresponds to $i$ in Appendix A of Ref.
 [1] (default: '3')
 - **backfilter** if set to $\neq$ 0, Eq.
 (52) of Ref.
 [1] is applied at each iteration to remove contributions not contained in the space spanned by the current iteration's auxiliary basis set (default: '1')
-- **thr_sym** threshold for symmetrization of the OEP basis set to enforce OEP basis exhibits full symmetry of molecule.
+- **thr_sym** threshold for symmetrization of the OEP basis set to enforce that OEP basis exhibits full symmetry of molecule.
 Set the threshold to 1d-10 to enable symmetrization. (default: ‘0d0’)
 - **thr_fai_oep** threshold for processing OEP basis according to Section IIB5 in Ref.
 [3] (default: ‘1.7d-2’)
 - **thr_overlap_oep** threshold for processing OEP basis according to Section IIB2 in Ref.
 [3] (default: ‘1d-99’)
 - **vref_fa** if set to $\neq$ 0, enable the use of the Fermi-Amaldi potential as reference potential when applying the charge condition.
 Otherwise, the reference potential is constructed according to Eq.
 (45) of Ref.
 [3] (default: '1')